 - Prefer some highly standard study materials/books

-- Always prioritise NCERT books.
+- Always prioritize NCERT books.

-Tip 2: Make yourself a study plan/timetable
+Tip 2: Make a study plan/timetable

 - A candidate has to make him/herself an effective study plan to follow.

-- Not just making a study plan, but a candidate with determination must also have a regular follow up of the subject.
+- Not just making a study plan, but a candidate with determination must also have a regular follow-up of the subject.

 Tip 3: Appear for regular mock tests